 Like digital skills, learning agility is in high demand.
 The good news is that it’s a skill learned by deep practice on the job, requiring significantly less tangible investment than coding, for example.
 Learning on the job works best in an environment where leaders provide psychological safety and where skill mastery is celebrated in the same way high performance is.
 Microsoft under Nadella is a good example of this “learn-it-all” type of culture.

 I am the last person to recommend hiring vs growing your own, but here I am declaring my preference for boomerangs.
 It takes external hires an average of 5 to 9 months to reach full productivity, mainly due to the time it takes to make sense of the new company’s culture.
 Often onboarding programs are suboptimal and the newcomers feel lost in a blur of acronyms, meeting rituals and company-specific powerpoint templates.

 Boomerangs, on the other hand, hit the ground running.
 All that pressure of making a good first impression in the first exec meeting disappears.
 They bring fresh new insights from the outside world, extra valuable as they are seen through a company insider lens.
 They are refreshingly realistic (been there, seen it, nothing’s changed) but challenging as they feel they’ve earned the right to do so since the company has reached out to them once again.
 They are super motivated: nobody wants to make the same mistake twice.

 *McKinsey study commissioned by Industrial Strategy Council

 Catalina Schveninger FCIPD is the Chief People Officer at FutureLearn, a digital education platform with over 10 million users, founded by the Open University.
-She writes on the topics of life long learning and HR tech and is on LinkedIn and Twitter,
+She writes on the topics of life long learning and HR tech and can be found on LinkedIn and Twitter